khalidw/Optimizing_a_Pipeline_in_Azure-ML/README.md

 Pipeline consists of following steps:

-**Data collection**
+1. Data collection
+1. Data cleaning
+1. Data splitting
+1. Hyperparameter sampling
+1. Model training
+1. Model testing
+1. Early stopping policy evaluation
+1. Saving the model

+We use a script **train.py**, to govern steps 1-3, 5, 6 and 8.
+Whereas step 4 and 7 is governed by hyperDrive.
+The overall execution of the pipeline is managed by hyperDrive.
+A brief description of each step is provided below.

-Dataset is collected from the link provided earlier using TabularDatasetFactory.
+**Data collection:** Dataset is collected from the link provided earlier, using TabularDatasetFactory.

-**Data cleaning**

-Data cleaning involves dropping rows with empty values, one hot encoding,
+**Data cleaning:** This process involves dropping rows with empty values and one hot encoding for categorical columns.

-**Data splitting**

-As a standard practice, the data is split into train and test set.
-We split 70-30
+**Data splitting:** As a standard practice, datasets are split into train and test sets.
+This splitting of a dataset is helpful to validate/tune our model.
+For this experiment we split 70-30, 70% for training and 30% for testing.

-**Hyperparameter selection**

-Hyperparamters were selected for a particular training.
-This is a recurring step for wach iteration, controlled by hperDrive
+**Hyperparameter selection:** Hyperparamters are adjustable parameters that let you control the model training process.
+This is a recurring step for each iteration of model training, controlled by hyperDrive.

-**Model training**

-Now model is ready for training, also called as fitting.

-**Model testing**

-Test dataset from previous split is used to test the model, metrics are generated and logged, used to benchmark the model

-**Model save**

-Model is saved with the information of hyperparameters, in case if it is required for deployment

-**What are the benefits of the parameter sampler you chose?**
-There are two arguments **C** and **max_iter**, **C** is the inverse regularization strength whereas **max_iter** is the maximum iteration to converge for the SKLearn Logistic Regression.

-I have used random parameter sampling to sample over a discrete set of values.
-For **C**: \[1,2,3,4,5], for **max_iter**: \[80,100,120,150,170,200]
+There are two hyperparamters **C** and **max_iter**, **C** is the inverse regularization strength whereas **max_iter** is the maximum iteration to converge for the SKLearn Logistic Regression.
+We have used random parameter sampling to sample over a discrete set of values.

 Random parameter sampling is great for discovery and getting hyperparameter combinations that you would not have guessed intuitively, although it often requires more time to execute.

-**What are the benefits of the early stopping policy you chose?**
-I have used [BanditPolicy](https://docs.microsoft.com/en-us/python/api/azureml-train-core/azureml.train.hyperdrive.banditpolicy?view=azure-ml-py) for early stopping.
-Bandit Policy defines an early termination policy based on slack criteria, and a frequency and delay interval for evaluation.

-An evaluation_interval=1, slack_factor=0.2, and delay_evaluation=5 was used.

-Benefits of this policy ....
+The parameter search space used for **C**: is \[1,2,3,4,5] and for **max_iter**: is \[80,100,120,150,170,200]

+**Model training:** Once we have train and test dataset available and have selected our hyperparameters for a particular iteration, we are all set for training our model.
+This process is also called as model fitting.

+**Model testing:** Test dataset from previous split is used to test the trained model, metrics are generated and logged, these metrics are then used to benchmark the model.
+In our case we are using accuracy as model performance benchmark.

+**Early stopping policy evaluation:** The benchmark metric from model testing is then evaluated using hyperDrive early stopping policy.
+Execution of the pipeline is stopped if conditions specified by the policy are met.
+We have used the [BanditPolicy](https://docs.microsoft.com/en-us/python/api/azureml-train-core/azureml.train.hyperdrive.banditpolicy?view=azure-ml-py).
+Bandit policy is based on slack factor/slack amount and evaluation interval.
+Bandit terminates runs where the primary metric is not within the specified slack factor/slack amount compared to the best performing run.
+This helps to improves computational efficiency.
+For this experiment the configuratin used is; evaluation_interval=1, slack_factor=0.2, and delay_evaluation=5.
+This configration means that the policy would be applied to every 1\*5 iteration of the pipeline and if 1.2*\value of the benchmark metric for current iteration is smaller than the best metric value so far, the run will be cancelled.

+**Saving the model:** The trained model is then saved, this is important if we want to deploy our model or use it in some other experiments.

 ## AutoML
 **In 1-2 sentences, describe the model and hyperparameters generated by AutoML.**